type : Valid

 that invalid values are handled.
 This runtime validation provides the

-(C#) can only be inhabited by a Valid
+Valid<Natural, int> (C#) can only be inhabited by a Valid value containing

 validation has occurred.